Database Query activity

 -

-You can also use User-Defined Functions (UDF) within the SQL statement using the
+You can use User-Defined Functions (UDF) within the SQL statement using the

 function.
 This function lets you use any database function supported by the target database, such as theTO_DATE